vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/storage/storage.md

-Persistent volumes can be connected to simple demo applications in various ways.
+[Persistent volumes (PVs)](/en/kubernetes/k8s/reference/pvs-and-pvcs) can be connected to simple demo applications in various ways.
 Next, Persistent Volume Claims (PVCs) will be used to connect them.
 An Ingress resource will be created to test the functionality of the applications and the volumes connected to them.

 ## 1. Preparatory steps